mainkoon81/Study-09-MachineLearning-A/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.25)
 ```
 ## > Step_01 Split-II.
-### Save our original 'testing set' for later, and now focus on 'training set' solely, to use `Cross Validation`. `Cross Validation` allows us to `compare different ML algorithms`.
+### Save our original 'testing set' for later, and now focus on 'training set' solely, to use `Cross Validation`.
+We use this on the training set to simulate the validation set.
+At the end, `Cross Validation` allows us to `compare different ML algorithms`.
 What should I use?
 SVM?
 KNN?
 LogisticReg?
  - Let's say we have a dataset.
 Then we have 2 things to do.
    - 1. Estimate **parameters** for the ML model.
 This means: **`training`**
    - 2. Evaluate **performance** for the ML model.
 How well the choosen ML model works.
 This means: **`testing`**